Custom-Designed Major BS

 Co-op and Career Services

-Students in the program have the option of two co-op cycles: One is a five-year program with three co-op cycles (5COP), and the second option is a four-year program with one co-op cycle (4COP).
+Students in the major have the option of two co-op programs: One is a five-year program with three co-op cycles (5COP), and the second option is a four-year program with one co-op cycle (4COP).
 Students will meet with their career services adviser during their time in the program to closely match career objectives with curriculum design and co-op/research opportunities.
+To learn more about previous co-op employment opportunities and experiences for Custom-Designed Major students, please visit the Custom-Designed Major and co-op page.